Tariq-amir/CPU-Design/README.md

 # CPU-Design
-The circuit design was of a 5bit CPU with the ALU operations ADD, ROL & AND; AND and the ram size of 10x17 using Logissim app.
+The circuit design was of a 5bit CPU with the ALU operations ADD, ROL & AND; AND and the ram size of 10x17 using Logisim app.

 Build 5-bit Full Adder for ADD operation.